-The phytoplankton functional groups reacted to the SWUEs in one to five days, a delay consistent with several studies evidencing phytoplankton biomass peaks two to five days after nutrient enrichment (Edwards et al., 2005; Hauss et al., 2012; Teixeira et al., 2018).
-Certainly also fostered by surface higher light availability, the reaction durations lasted between two and five days and were positive for all PFG abundances except for the Orgino or cells and for all PFG biomasses except for the Orgicopro cells.
+The phytoplankton functional groups reacted to the SWUEs in one to 5 days, a delay consistent with several studies evidencing phytoplankton biomass peaks two to 5 days after nutrient enrichment (Edwards et al., 2005; Hauss et al., 2012; Teixeira et al., 2018).
+The abundance reaction delay of ~24 hr certainly evidenced a dilution phenomenon: The upwelled waters carry phytoplankton cells adapted to low-light conditions and additional nutrients to surface layers, which in turn, may dilute the phytoplankton surface communities, but also the grazers, decreasing predation pressure (Behrenfeld, 2010).
+Certainly fostered by surface higher light availability, the reaction durations lasted between 2 and 5 days and were positive for all PFG abundances except for the OraNano and OraPicoProk cells and for all PFG biomasses except for the OraPicoProk cells.
 The comparison with previous studies is complicated by the different phytoplankton nomenclatures used.
-For instance, as both Orgpicopro and Redpicopro are cyanobacteria, it is difficult to match the decrease in Orgpicopro and increase in Redpicopro evidenced here with the increase in cyanobacteria observed by Martin-Platero et al. (2018).
-Yet, the joint Redpicopro abundance positive reaction and increase in N/P ratio during the event is consistent with Martiny et al. (2016).
-Similarly, the co-occurrence of strong biological and N/P variability is in accordance with (Martz et al., 2014).
-The negative sign of Orgnano reaction could be compared to the curbing abundance of cluster C5 identified in Dugenne et al. (2014) after a wind event.
-Similarly, Thyssen et al. (2008) have shown that two groups that presented similar red fluorescence/yellow fluorescence profiles as the Orgpicopro and Orgnano groups reacted differently than the other functional groups to the SWUEs.
+For instance, as both OraPicoProk and RedPicoProk are cyanobacteria, it is difficult to match the decrease in OraPicoProk and increase in RedPico-Prok evidenced here with the increase in cyanobacteria observed by Martin-Platero et al. (2018).
+Yet, the joint RedPicoProk abundance positive reaction and increase in N/P ratio during the event is consistent with Martiny et al. (2016).
+Similarly, the co-occurrence of strong biological and N/P variability is in accordance with Martz et al. (2014).
+The negative sign of OraNano reaction could be compared to the curbing abundance of cluster C5 identified in Dugenne et al. (2014) after a wind event.
+Similarly, Thyssen et al. (2008) have shown that two groups that presented similar red fluorescence/yellow fluorescence profiles as the OraPicoProk and OraNano groups reacted differently than the other functional groups to the SWUEs.

-After the reaction, the PFGs presented mostly negative relaxation patterns except for Orgpicopro and Orgnano during some SWUEs.
+After the reaction, the PFGs presented mostly negative relaxation patterns except for OraPicoProk and OraNano during some SWUEs.
 As presented in Figure S9 in Supplemental Information, there seems to exist an inverse relationship between these two phases for most PFG abundances and biomasses: the more positive the reaction was, the more negative the relaxation will be for a given PFG.
 This can be interpreted as environmental forces pushing back to the steady state.
-These forces remain however to be identified and could be of various nature: nutrient depletion (Wilkerson et al., 2006), competition between functional groups (Martin-Platero et al., 2018), viral lysis or predation (Sun et al., 2007; Coello-Camba et al., 2020).
-Following Hunter-Cevera et al. (2014), the effect of these forces can be estimated using the model loss, i.e. the difference between the observed PFG population growth rates and their estimations by the size-structured model.
+These forces remain however to be identified and could be of various nature: nutrient depletion (Wilkerson et al., 2006), competition between functional groups (Martin-Platero et al., 2018), viral lysis or predation (Coello-Camba et al., 2020; Sun et al., 2007).
+Following Hunter-Cevera et al. (2014), the effect of these forces can be estimated using the model loss, that is, the difference between the observed PFG population growth rates and their estimations by the size-structured model.
 The authors showed that the more correlated the loss is to the growth rate, the more likely these losses are caused by biological factors.
-As made visible in Figure S10 in Supplemental Information, only the Rednano and Orgnano losses were significantly but weakly correlated (r < 0.31) with their growth rates in the relaxation phase.
-These low or non-significant correlations between growth rates and PFG losses seem to indicate that physical forces, such as water masses switches, or water column re-stratification, as well as biogeochemical hindrances (e.g. nutrient depletion or co-limitation) are dominant during this phase as compared with grazing and viral lysis.
+As made visible in Figure S10 in Supporting Information S1, only the RedNano and OraNano losses were significantly but weakly correlated ( $r \le 0.31$ ) with their growth rates in the relaxation phase.
+These low or non-significant correlations between growth rates and PFG losses seem to indicate that physical forces, such as water masses switches, or water column re-stratification, as well as biogeochemical and photochemical hindrances (e.g., nutrient depletion, co-limitation, unfavorable N/P ratio, intense surface light exposure (Sommaruga et al., 2005)) are dominant during this phase as compared with grazing and viral lysis.